 Managing any underlying conditions.
-Esophageal spasms are sometimes associated with conditions such as heartburn, GERD, anxiety or depression.
-Your doctor might recommend a proton pump inhibitor — such as lansoprazole — to treat GERD, or an antidepressant, such as trazodone or imipramine (Tofranil).
-Antidepressants might also help reduce the sensation of pain in the esophagus.
+Esophageal spasms are sometimes associated with conditions such as heartburn or gastroesophageal reflux disease (GERD).
+Your doctor might recommend a proton pump inhibitor to treat GERD, or an antidepressant, such as imipramine (Tofranil), which may help reduce the sensation of pain in the esophagus.

 Medications to relax your swallowing muscles.
-Sildenafil (Revatio, Viagra), onobotulinumtoxin A (Botox) injections or calcium channel blockers, such as diltiazem (Cardizem CD, Tiazac, others), can reduce the severity of spasms.
+Peppermint oil, onabotulinumtoxin A (Botox) injections or calcium channel blockers, such as diltiazem (Cardizem, Tiazac, others), can reduce the severity of spasms.

 Peroral endoscopic myotomy (POEM).
-In this new minimally invasive technique, an endoscope inserted through your mouth and down your throat allows an incision in the inside lining of your esophagus.
-Then, as in myotomy, the surgeon cuts the muscle at the lower end of the esophagus.
-Like myotomy, POEM is usually considered only if other treatments don't work.
+In this new minimally invasive technique, an endoscope inserted through your mouth and down your throat allows a surgeon to make an incision in the inside lining of your esophagus.
+Then, as in standard myotomy, the surgeon cuts the muscle at the lower end of the esophagus.
+Like standard myotomy, POEM is usually considered only if other treatments don't work.

 Lifestyle and home remedies

 To help you cope with occasional esophageal spasms, try to:

 Avoid your triggers.
 Make a list of foods and beverages that cause your esophageal spasms.